Chrysoritis zonarius

 Chrysoritis zonarius, the donkey daisy copper or Coetzer's daisy copper, is a butterfly of the family Lycaenidae.
 It is found in South Africa, along the coast and inland from the Cape Peninsula, north-west to Paleisheuwel and Lambert's Bay and along the hills to the Western Cape.

-The wingspan is 18–22 mm for males and 20–24 mm for females.
-Adults are on wing from September to November.
-There is one generation per year.
+The wingspan measures 18–22 mm for males and 20–24 mm for females.
+The adult butterflies are active from September to November.
+There is one generation of this species per year.

 The larvae feed on Chrysanthemoides incana.
 They are attended to by Crematogaster peringueyi ants.